nmaoez/composer-language-server/README.md

 npm install
 ```

 4. Run the `main`-method in the class `RunWebSocketServer3.xtend` in the subproject in Eclipse.
 Note that you should use the Eclipse IDE for Java and DSL Developers.
-Alternatively you can run the language server directly in the main folder with `.\gradlew.bat run` on Windows or `./gradlew run` on Linux or Mac.
+Alternatively you can run the language server directly in the project folder with `.\gradlew.bat run` on Windows or `./gradlew run` on Linux or Mac.
 5. On the command line start the frontend with the Monaco Editor:

 ```sh